A long marriage relationship doesn’t make or break one’s character; the relationship merely exposes one’s character. ~ Terry Powell

 THE AUTUMN YEARS OF MARRIAGE

-If you have a teen or single adult child who’s depression-prone or suffering from a different mental illness, start praying regularly for his or her future spouse and for the strength and maturity that your child’s spouse will need.
+If you have a teen or single adult child who’s depression-prone or suffering from a different mental illness, start praying regularly for his or her future spouse and for the strength and maturity that spouse will need.

-The first stanza describes the lifecycle of a tree that loses its leaves shortly after a brief period of eye-popping beauty.
-The last stanza compares marriage to a cedar that doesn’t alter its appearance or change colors with the changing of seasons.
+Failure or erosion of a marriage relationship is not inevitable.
+The poem below expands on a helpful analogy comparing marriage to an oak tree or a cedar.
+The poem’s first stanza describes the lifecycle of an oak tree that loses its leaves shortly after a brief period of eye-popping beauty, and the last stanza compares marriage to a cedar that doesn’t alter its appearance or change colors with the changing of seasons.

 MARRIAGE METAPHOR